aspose-diagram/Aspose.Diagram-Documentation/german/pythonnet/getting-started/_index.de.md

 weight: 4
 url: /de/python-net/getting-started/
 keywords: python, visio, instal
-description: Setup Aspose.Diagram für Python über .NET und Installationsrichtlinien.
+description: Setup Aspose.Diagram for Python via .NET and installation guidelines.
 ---
 ## **System Anforderungen**
- Aspose.Diagram für Python über .NET ist plattformunabhängig API und kann auf jeder Plattform (Windows und Linux) eingesetzt werden[Python](https://www.python.org/downloads/) ist installiert.
+Aspose.Diagram for Python via .NET is platform-independent API and can be used on any platform (Windows and Linux) where [Python](https://www.python.org/downloads/) ist installiert.

 ## **Python-Version**
 - Python 3,6 oder höher

 ## **Installation**
 ### **Windows:**
- Du kannst ganz einfach von Aspose.Diagram zur Python über .NET aus[pypi](https://pypi.org/project/aspose-diagram-python/) mit folgendem Befehl.
+You can easily use Aspose.Diagram for Python via .NET from [pypi](https://pypi.org/project/aspose-diagram-python/) mit folgendem Befehl.
 {{< highlight "NET" >}}

  $ pip install aspose-diagram-python